Skip to main content

 The shocked CFO asks the obvious question: “How did we miss this by 350%?”

-• Electrical distribution systems approaching 30-year mark: $750K
+• Electrical distribution systems approaching the 30-year mark—$750K

 The painful irony: Every single failure was 100% predictable.
 The Science Hall HVAC was installed in 2002—standard 20-year equipment life meant it would expire around 2022.
 The elevators had documented service lives.
 The electrical systems were commissioned in 1992.
 These weren't surprise failures—they were planned obsolescence without planned replacement.